3040 Pioneer Avenue, Pittsburgh,

 of Sienna Church in Beechview, Reverend Bachner was called upon to assume the

-dual-role as leader of St. Pius and Our Lady of Loreto.
+dual-role as leader of Our Lady of Loreto and St. Pius.
 Already quite popular

 with his congregation in Beechview, Reverend Bachner has brought his youthful

-exhuberance and leadership qualities to the families of St. Pius in
+exhuberance and leadership qualities to the families of Our Lady of Loreto and

 Reverend Bachner officially took on his

-a Mass in April 2013 celebrated with Bishop David Zubik.
-In September 2015,
+during a Mass in April 2013 celebrated with Bishop David Zubik.
+The congregations

-are fortunate to have such a fine man leading the way through these difficult
+Pius X here in Brookline, were fortunate to have such a fine man leading the way

-and challenging times.
-Reverend Bachner is prepared to guide the parish through
+through these difficult and challenging times.
+Reverend Bachner prepared to guide

-the second decade of the 21st Century and beyond.
+the parish through the second decade of the 21st Century and

 In June of 2014, The Roman Catholic Diocese